ALib C++ Library

 inline

-Sets the length of the string to zero and then invokes Append(const TAppendable&).
+Sets the length of the string to zero and then invokes one of the overloaded methods Append.

 Template Parameters

-TCheckDefaults to true which is the normal invocation mode.
+TCheckDefaults to CHK, which is the normal invocation mode.
 The value is used with the invocation of method Append.

 Parameters